Welcome from staff

 Please find below the year 3/4 spelling list

 We follow the Come and See RE scheme here at Saint Mary's.
 In year 4, our Advent topics are:

 People, Called and Gift.

-Year 4 PE is on a Tuesday afternoon.
+Year 4 PE is on a Tuesday and Wednesday afternoon.
 GTFC coaches provide specialist physical education lessons weekly.
 Wherever possible this will be outdoors so children will need a dark tracksuit, a white tee shirt (or the new blue tee shirt with logo), dark school jumper (or blue uniform hoodie) and trainers.
 No football kits, brightly coloured clothing or lycra please.

 Children will also be provided with their own skipping rope so that they can take part in daily skipping practice in an afternoon.
 This is a fabulous and fun way for children to keep fit and healthy.

 The Wellbeing Curriculum puts mental health and emotional wellbeing at the core of education.
 It is underpinned by the 4 key qualities we believe children need to learn about in order to flourish in life.

 We have been using stories and lessons as part of our daily routine to ensure wellbeing is part of our class ethos.
 We have also used short videos from class dojo and other sources along with meditation and yoga to achieve our perfect learning mode.